Lemir TeronAssistant Professor

-My thinking deliberates on problems related to inequality, conflict and empowerment.
+My thinking and research deliberates on problems related to inequality, conflict and empowerment.
 The implications are often times, though not exclusively, environmental.
 My intellectual playgrounds include urban spaces, coastal communities and sites of resilience.

-Political Ecology, Urban Studies, Environmental Justice, Coastal Communities
+Energy Justice, Urban Studies, Environmental Justice, Coastal Communities, Environmental Law, Political Ecology

 PhD Energy & Environmental Policy, University of Delaware